 Fitbit + MFP = Success

-One aspect to calorie tracking that confused me at the beginning was how do I account for the activity I do during the day.
-So I picked up a fitbit.
+One aspect of calorie tracking that confused me at the beginning was how do I account for the activity I do during the day.
+So I picked up a Fitbit.
 And I started trying to hit 10,000 steps a day.
-I paired my fitbit with my MFP account and it automatically adjusts my calories based on my activity every day.
+I paired my Fitbit with my MFP account and it automatically adjusts my calories based on my activity every day.

 This really helps me stay within my calorie goals because with my 10,000 steps I’d usually add around 300 calories.
 Quite enough for a delicious evening snack.